oemof/tespy/docs/tespy_modules/other.rst

 The second step is to define the derivatives with respect to all primary variables of the network, i.e. mass flow, pressure, enthalpy and fluid composition of every connection.
-The derivatives have to be passed to the jacobian.
-In order to do this, we create a function that updates the values inside the jacobian of the :code:`UserDefinedEquation` and returns it:
+The derivatives have to be passed to the Jacobian.
+In order to do this, we create a function that updates the values inside the Jacobian of the :code:`UserDefinedEquation` and returns it:

 - :code:`self.jacobian` is a dictionary containing numpy arrays for every connection required by the :code:`UserDefinedEquation`.